JShyam33/RLTradebot/README.md

 - **Defines a custom feature extractor:** A simple neural network built with PyTorch processes raw observations into a suitable representation for the PPO agent.
 - **Trains an RL agent:** Using Stable Baselines3’s PPO algorithm, the agent learns optimal trading strategies over multiple timesteps.
 - **Backtests performance:** The trained agent is evaluated on a separate test dataset, and portfolio performance is visualized.
+The solution's constraints, such as trade fees and position limits, are designed to mirror real-world trading, ensuring that the model learns strategies that are both realistic and applicable to actual market conditions.

 ## Project Structure